 Attn: Craig Schwartz, Managing Director

-E-mail: craig@ftld.com
+E-mail: craig@fTLD.com

-with copy to: ftld@ftld.com
+with copy to: fTLD@fTLD.com

 Third-Party Beneficiaries.
 This Agreement shall not be construed to create any obligation by either Party to any non-party to this Agreement, including the Registry Service Provider and/or any Registered Name Holder or provide such non-party with any remedy, claim, and/or cause of action or privilege.
 Registrar acknowledges that nothing in this Agreement, including those requirements in this Agreement that incorporate the Registry Agreement, shall confer upon Registrar the status of an intended third-party beneficiary to the Registry Agreement.